mspncp/gosu-wiki/Getting Started on Windows.md

     window = MyWindow.new
     window.show

-You can work your way from here using the [[RubyTutorial]] if you want.
+You can work your way from here using the [[Ruby Tutorial]] if you want.

 ## Gosu for C++ with MinGW